Forest-Economics-Goettingen/optimLanduse/README.md

 indicators can be straightforwardly analysed by either leaving indicators of interest out and interpreting the response of the portfolio or, alternatively, by adding indicators of interest.
-Typical way to conduct sensitivity analyses is thus to compare distinct and independent optimization results.
+Typical way to conduct sensitivity analyses is thus to compare distinctly and independently optimization results.

 ``` r
 dat_socioeconomic <- dat[dat$indicator != "Protecting soil resources" & dat$indicator !="Protecting water supply",]